helenw6936/sep10-freedom-project/prep/content.md

 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQP_7xN45EHR45Sm7zH7RF-s6CMPIa-lWU1NA&s)
 #### Most complex:
-  * Projection Mapping uses a projector, sensors, and trackers to create a immersive and cost-effective visual experiences and adds depth, animation, and optical illusions to sets without requiring extensive physical construction
+  * Projection Mapping uses a projector, sensors, and trackers to create a immersive and cost-effective visual experiences and adds depth, animation, and optical illusions to sets without requiring extensive physical construction.
     * Designers use specialized software to create digital content and a 3D model of the physical space or objects can be integrated with live performances, syncing with the action on stage, sometimes even projecting onto moving actors through the use of augmented reality techniques without physical set changes.
     * [project mapping](https://www.youtube.com/watch?v=5oOAoKk6gww&t=22s)
     * [projection mapping](https://www.heavym.net/unveiling-the-art-of-projection-design-theater-use-case/)

 ![](https://www.heavym.net/wp-content/smush-webp/2021/04/Video-mapping-article-cover.jpg.webp)
   * Virtual Reality creates immersive experiences for audiences and provide unique training tools for performers which enable new forms of interactivity and VR theatre pieces that put the audience inside the story.
 AR overlays for live shows, interactive, and sensory effects that transcend physical limitations.
-In productions that blend live actors with VR headsets for audience members or use AR to add digital elements to a physical stage
+In productions that blend live actors with VR headsets for audience members or use AR to add digital elements to a physical stage.
     * [Virtual Reality](https://www.youtube.com/watch?v=xgHUYbNDSrI&t=389s)
     * [VR and AR](https://amt-lab.org/blog/2021/8/how-vr-and-ar-are-changing-the-world-of-immersive-theater)
     * [VR tricks](youtube.com/watch?time_continue=1&v=ybyib5pAq7Y&embeds_referring_euri=https%3A%2F%2Famt-lab.org%2F)